sourcecred/docs/docs/beta/introduction.md

 # Imagine a Different World

-[//]: # (Describe the "new perspective on value" that SourceCred creates in an imaginative \*and\* concrete way.
-Take the reader on a small journey of what value could mean, and show examples of the impacts it would have on our future experience as individuals, communities, and societies.
-Paint a picture that gives hope and direction after being shown the problem of our current reality.)

 SourceCred offers a new perspective on value.
 First, we don't think value is universal.
 It's contextual (intersubjective), and different communities will have different perspectives on what is or isn't valuable.

 # The Solution of SourceCred

-[//]: # (Make the connection for the reader that SourceCred is the bridge from point A -today's society and its problems to point B -the vision we painted a picture of-)

 * *basic functions and features (the nuts and bolts like cred, grain, boosting, contribution graphs, et)*
 * *the connection between algorithm and a community's social norms which makes SourceCred more finessed, aligned, empowering, and less game-able.*